Diastasis Recti During and After Pregnancy

 Prevention of Diastasis Recti During Pregnancy

-During your pregnancy, you'll want to check with your healthcare provider before beginning or continuing any exercise program, but there are a variety of exercises you can do during pregnancy to help strengthen your abdominal muscles.
+If you’re wondering how to prevent diastasis recti, there are some things you can do to help decrease your risk.
+During your pregnancy, you'll want to check with your healthcare provider before beginning or continuing any exercise program.
+However, there are a variety of exercises you can do during pregnancy to help strengthen your abdominal muscles.

 For example, with your provider’s OK, try kneeling on all fours and pull your ab muscles inward toward your back while inhaling and exhaling.
 Keep your back straight while doing this.
 Take a quick look at our Exercising While Pregnant guide for more pregnancy fitness inspiration.